Shikokuchūō: Climate

-Shikokuchūō has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Shikokuchūō has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Shikokuchūō is 12.5 °C. The average annual rainfall is 2030 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 23.7 °C, and lowest in January, at around 1.3 °C.
+The temperatures are highest on average in August, at around 23.7 °C, and lowest in January, at around 1.3 °C.

 Demographics

-Per Japanese census data, the population of Shikokuchūō has been decreased slightly since the 1960s.
+Per Japanese census data, the population of Shikokuchūō has decreased slightly since the 1960s.